briviamoon/alxnerd.github.io/Readme.md

              ```git checkout -B <Your-Name/What-The-Feature-Is>```
 - Edit the files and add a feature.
 Make sure to test that it is working.
 - cimmit the changes in the branch to remote.
-- submit pull request to the main branch.
+- **submit pull request to the main branch**
-\t\t\t1. pull requests should headline what the feature added is.
+1. pull requests should headline what the feature added is.
-\t\t\t2. pull requests should have in point form, detailed description of the code behind the feature.
+2. pull requests should have in point form, detailed description of the code behind the feature.
-\t\t\t3.
-After subbmiting a pull request, please wait for the main repo to review and merge.
+3. After subbmiting a pull request, please wait for the main repo to review and merge.

   ## I Thank You For Your Support Contribution To This Wonderfull Project